archinarula/Group-5-Project/README.md

 1. Covid metrcis:
     -   Covid19 rate: New daily covid19 cases reported in selected cities per capita population (New daily case / City Population) **Or option 2 is Total number of cases by 100k inhabitants**
-    - Percent Postive: Tthe percentage of all coronavirus tests performed that are actually positive, or: (positive tests)/(total tests) x 100%.
+    - Percent Postive: The percentage of all coronavirus tests performed that are actually positive, or: (positive tests)/(total tests) x 100%.
 The percent positive (sometimes called the “percent positive rate” or “positivity rate”) helps public health officials answer questions such as:
         -   What is the current level of SARS-CoV-2 (coronavirus) transmission in the community?
         -   Are we doing enough testing for the amount of people who are getting infected?